-Despite the achievement of a number of his CEO KPI's (see table on the following page), having regard to the performance of the international fund relative to the index, Mr Clifford did not wish to receive any variable remuneration either in his role as CEO or CIO.
+Despite the achievement of a number of his CEO KPI's (see table below), having regard to the performance of the international fund relative to the index, Mr Clifford did not wish to receive any variable remuneration either in his role as CEO or CIO.
 Accordingly, although the Nomination and Remuneration Committee had initially intended for Mr Clifford to receive a partial award under the CEO Plan, the Nomination and Remuneration Committee ultimately recommended that Mr Clifford should not receive any variable remuneration awards under the CEO Plan, or under any of the other variable remuneration plans (Investment Team Plan and the Profit Share Plan).

-CEO PLAN: SHORT TERM KEY PERFORMANCE INDICATORS AND PERFORMANCE REMUNERATION PERFORMANCE MEASURES (EQUALLY WEIGHTED) FY21 PERFORMANCE AGAINST KPI'S Revenue and Profit Growth Average base fee revenue fell by 3.8% (target increase was 10%) Average base fee margins maintained.
+CEO Plan: Key Performance indicators and performance Short Term Remuneration Performance Measures (equally weighted) FY21 Performance against KPI's Revenue and Profit Growth Average base fee revenue fell by 3.8% (target increase was 10%) Average base fee margins maintained.
 Adjusted profit (excluding investment income and performance fees) decreased by 7.5% (target increase was 10%).
-Overall Assessment: Did not meet target Delivery against Significant activity across Europe and US. strategic plan - diversification New Cayman Funds seeded. of client base Some new customer growth in UCIT funds.
-However, overall growth in client assets was disappointing in 2021.
-MAXIMUM Overall Assessment: Partially met target AWARD: \$1M People and Culture Leadership Generally well managed investment team cohesion and stability, albeit with one regretted departure.
-AWARDED: NIL Strong results from staff culture survey.
+Delivery against strategic plan - diversification of client base Overall Assessment: Did not meet target Significant activity across Europe and US.
+New Cayman Funds seeded.
+Some new customer growth in UCIT funds.
+Maximum Award: \$1m However, overall growth in client assets was disappointing in 2021.
+Overall Assessment: Partially met target Awarded: Nil People and Culture Leadership Leadership Generally well managed investment team cohesion and stability, albeit with one regretted departure.
+Strong results from staff culture survey.
 Staff engagement and performance successfully maintained after transition to remote working due to COVID-19.
-Overall Assessment: Partially Met target Risk Management No significant regulatory issues identified in 2021. & Operational Effectiveness No significant errors or breaches of investment guidelines.
+Overall Assessment: Partially Met target Risk Management & Operational Effectiveness No significant regulatory issues identified in 2021.
+No significant errors or breaches of investment guidelines.
 Continued enhancement of risk management framework and corporate governance frameworks.
 IT infrastructure was strengthened and operational effectiveness maintained.
 Overall Assessment: Met target